Awards & Submissions

-- The clear development of international collaborations (academic/industry) to demonstrable relationships, for example, joint publications, significant team mobility, co-funded projects
+- The clear development of international collaborations (academic/industry) with demonstrable relationships, for example involvement in international consortiums, joint publications, white papers, significant team mobility and/or co-funded projects.

-- The researcher’s ability and willingness to work with Ireland’s wider international stakeholder group, for example, Ireland’s Department of Foreign Affairs and Trade, Embassies and Consulates based in Ireland, Team Ireland overseas (IDA, Enterprise Ireland, Bord Bia etc.)
+- The researcher’s ability and willingness to work with Ireland’s wider international stakeholder group, e.g., Ireland’s Department of Foreign Affairs and Trade, Embassies and Consulates based in Ireland, the EU Commission, Team Ireland overseas (IDA, Enterprise Ireland, Bord Bia etc.)

-- The success of the nominee in influencing their institutes’ international strategy/engagement policies or processes.
+- The success of the nominee in influencing policy at a national and international level to create change.

 SFI MENTORSHIP AWARD